 When someone says “great American road trip,” your thoughts might instantly jump to the west coast’s attractions.
 And don’t get us wrong, Yosemite, Yellowstone, and the Grand Canyon have their charms.
 Lots of them.

-The east coast also offers world-class beaches, some of America’s most remarkable and famous cities (sorry, LA, but New York is just something else), and yes, it’s got mountains too.
-In fact, the reason they’re so much shorter is because they’re that much older.
+The East Coast also offers world-class beaches, some of America’s most remarkable and famous cities (sorry, LA, but New York is just something else), and yes, it’s got mountains too.
+In fact, the reason they’re so much shorter is that they’re that much older.
 Take that, Colorado!

 Make an East Coast RV Road Trip Your Next Adventure